Surrogacy for male same-sex parents

 You will also need to be prepared to talk to others, both those in your family and friends support network and people in the wider world.

-How does surrogacy work for gay couples?
+How does surrogacy work for male same-sex parents?

 You will also need to understand how the conception process works and think about who will provide the eggs to conceive your child (unless one of you is transgender and able to provide your own eggs).
 You can either create embryos with donated eggs at a fertility clinic which are then transferred to a gestational surrogate, or you can match with a traditional surrogate who will provide eggs as well as carrying your child.
 It is important to think through what is right for you, as well as the long term implications for your child in respect of the information you have about your donor.